Mysvac/cpp-jsonlib/docs/zh/Json/is_num.md

 constexpr bool is_num() const noexcept;
 ```

-Checks if the internal data is of type `Number`.
+Checks if the internal data is of type `Num`.

 **Return value**:
 `true` if the data is numeric, `false` otherwise